 ABOUT THE ROBO-ANALYST OPINIONS

-The Robo-Analyst software and its opinions generated are derived from years of live trading and back-testing different indicators in combination with the goal to produce accurate results over all stocks, and not just a few.
+With the aid of AI, the Robo-Analyst software and its opinions generated are derived from years of live trading and back-testing different indicators in combination with the goal to produce accurate results over all stocks, and not just a few.
 Our goal was to create a tool that would benefit all levels of investors; as a teaching tool for novices, to a time-saving confirmation tool for professionals.
 We found in our back-testing that the most widely-used indicators and technical analysis teachings can produce remarkable results across all markets when correctly combined.
 The "proprietary, secret sauce" in the Robo-Analyst's accuracy lies in how we "tweaked" these indicators to make them more "leading" then "lagging" the markets and the order in which we cross-reference them.

 Some of the Indicators we use that work well together include: